OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_OAI.md

 # Modules: OAI-PMH
 The purpose of the "Open Archives Initiative - Protocol for Metadata Harvesting" (OAI-PMH): access to digital resources, in our case published learning resources for metadata sharing with portals, search engines or catalogues.
+More information can be found on the [Open Archives web site](https://www.openarchives.org).

 ## Administration

 The module can be switched on under 'Administration-> Modules -> OAI PMH'.
 It is deactivated by default on every instance.
-If the module is switched on, the API endpoint is also available, where all published resources are available via XML.
+If the module is switched on, the API end-point is also available, where all published resources are available via XML.

 ## Licence restrictions